 For starters, think about the demographic you’re surveying.
 Know who they are, what they have in common if they are going to be interested in responding to the survey and why.

 Also, don’t forget to edit your questions so that they are not exhibiting any wording bias as illustrated earlier in the post.
 You’ll also want to diversify your questions.
 That is getting deeper into their answers, starting more generally and moving into greater detail.

 Provide an Escape Route

 Don’t forget to give your respondents an out.
 Allowing the participants to say “no” or “undecided” or “I don’t know” gives them a more honest response than trying to fit their answer into something that doesn’t sit right.
-And those “don’t knows” are a dataset that can prove helpful.
+And those “don’t know’s” are a dataset that can prove helpful.

-Then there is the administration of the survey, which is also important to gathering accurate detail.
+Then there is the administration of the survey, which is also important for gathering accurate detail.
 Participants can be influenced by those doing the research, so researchers must always be neutral and maintain survey integrity.

 Keep it Clean